mildred/celutz/INSTALL.md

 - `LOGIN_REQUIRED`: is celutz public or are users required to login first?
 - `PANORAMA_TILES_DIR`: where the tiles are, relatively to `MEDIA_ROOT` and `MEDIA_URL`
-- `PANORAMA_MAX_DISTANCE`: maximum distance (in meters) after which reference points are considered to be too far away
+- `PANORAMA_MAX_DISTANCE`: maximum distance (in meters) for reference points to be displayed when viewing a panorama
+- `LOCATE_POINT_MAX_DISTANCE`:  when locating a reference point, only consider panoramas that are closer than this maximum distance, in meters.
 - `MAP_BOUNDS`: if defined, limit the view of the main map to the given rectangle.
 By default, the view is fitted to display all points.
 See `celutz/settings.py` for an example.

 Then run the migrations: